paliwal999harsh/siemen_unicorn/README.md

 * if the unicorn is produced it should be returned though using fifo principle

-* adjust the code, so that every x seconds a new unicorn is produced at put to a store, which can be used to fulfill the requests (LIFO Store)
+* adjust the code, so that every x seconds a new unicorn is produced at put to a store, which can be used to fulfill the requestQueue (LIFO Store)

 * make sure, duplicate capabilities are not added to the unicorn